JuliaLabs/Cassette.jl/docs/design.md

 2. *How is it done today, and what are the limits of current practice?*

-Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/), cannot generally make use of runtime type information, and are purpose-built for static verification rather than arbitrary language feature injection.
-For example, it would be an abuse of the Checker Framework to use its compiler plugin mechanism to implement automatic differentiation or interval constraint programming TODO: verify this statement.
+Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/), cannot generally make use of runtime type information, and so often require extensive user-provided annotations in order to instrument programs in a statically inferrable manner.
+As such, most of these frameworks are purpose-built for type-based static verification  rather than dynamic injection of arbitrary language features.
+For example, it would be an abuse of the Checker Framework to use its compiler plugin mechanism to implement automatic differentiation or interval constraint programming.

-For a more Julia-centric answer, see the earlier section on [Overdubbing vs. Method Overloading](#overdubbing-vs-method-overloading).
+For a more Julia-centric answer to this question, see the earlier section on [Overdubbing vs. Method Overloading](#overdubbing-vs-method-overloading).

 In addition to the limitations of the type-based approach described in that section, Cassette also addresses several limitations relevant to Julia compiler pass development.